 Gary Edgerton is professor and dean of the College of Communication at Butler University.
 He was previously eminent scholar, professor, and chair of the Communication and Theatre Arts Department at Old Dominion University.
-He has published eleven books and more than seventy-five essays on a wide assortment of media and culture topics in a variety of books, scholarly journals, and encyclopedias.
+He has published eleven books and more than eighty essays on a wide assortment of media and culture topics in a variety of books, scholarly journals, and encyclopedias.

 While at Old Dominion, he was appointed eminent scholar by the institution's Board of Visitors in June 2010; and received the university's 27th Annual Research Award in Recognition of a Distinguished Scholarly Career in 2011.
 One of his recent books, The Columbia History of American Television (Columbia University Press, 2007), was named the 2008 John G. Cawelti Award winner for Outstanding Scholarly Inquiry into American Cultural Studies by the American Culture Association.
 He also received Honorable Mention (Second Place) in the 2001 John G. Cawelti Book Award for Ken Burns’s America (Palgrave for St. Martin’s Press); and First Place in the 2001 Ray B. Browne National Book Award of the Popular Culture Association in the Textbook Category for Television Histories: Shaping Collective Memory in the Media Age (University Press of Kentucky).